Sydney Roosters Juniors

-The Sydney Roosters Juniors are officially known as the Eastern Suburbs District Junior Rugby League.
-It is an affiliation of junior clubs in the Eastern Suburbs area, covering the Woollahra and Waverley local government areas (LGAs), the northern parts of the Randwick LGA and the City of Sydney LGA.
+The Sydney Roosters Junior Rugby League (formerly known as the Eastern Suburbs District Junior Rugby League) is an affiliation of junior rugby league football clubs in the Eastern Suburbs of Sydney.
+The league runs competitions for female and male junior players aged 4 to 8 covering the local government areas of Woollahra, Waverley and the northern parts of Randwick and the City of Sydney.

 Clubs

-Current

-The district currently consists of the following four clubs.

-Bondi United, Clovelly Crocodiles, St Charles Waverley, Paddington Colts.
+Four clubs compete in the Sydney Roosters JRL: